 - Why Are Not Air Fryers Allowed in Dorms?

 - Can You Use Air Fryers in a Dorms Building?

 - Where in the Dorms Building Can You Use Air Fryers?

 - How can I know if air fryers are allowed at my university dorm?

 - Information about air fryer use in several US universities

 Are Air Fryers Allowed in Dorms?

 Air fryers are not allowed in many dorms.
 An air fryer is similar to a toaster oven.
-They can get quite hot as you use them, which can be risky.
+One of their disadvantages is they can get quite hot as you use them, which can be risky.
 That is why many dorms do not allow students to have air fryers in their rooms.
 Many use microwaves for only heating up food, so they do not get as hot.
 Most dorm rooms allow students to have microwaves for this reason.

 Check your dorm’s guidelines or rulebook before going shopping for an air fryer.
 Check the section about appliances students are allowed to have in their rooms.
 Whether dorms allow air fryers or not depend on the rules of that particular college or university.
 Some dorm rooms allow air fryers, but some safety measures are in place.